kriscfoster/PerformanceComparison/README.md

 ## Overview

 This aims to provide a comparison of performance for web applications built using different technologies.
-I will be using [Apache Jmeter](https://jmeter.apache.org/) to compare REST APIs built with:
+I will be using [Apache Jmeter](https://jmeter.apache.org/) to compare the performance of REST APIs built with:
 1. Kotlin & Spring
 1. NodeJS & Express